shobrook/syntaxis/README.md

 vectors[0].mean()
 ```

-Saplings can capture `array` and add it to the `numpy` object hierarchy, but it cannot capture `mean`, and thus produces the following tree:
+Syntaxis can capture `array` and add it to the `numpy` object hierarchy, but it cannot capture `mean`, and thus produces the following tree:

 <p align="center">
   <img width="25%" src="img/data_structures.png" />
 </p>

 This limitation can have some unexpected consequences.
 For example, functions that return multiple values with one `return` statement (e.g. `return a, b, c`) are actually returning tuples.
-Therefore, the output of those functions won't be tracked by saplings.
+Therefore, the output of those functions won't be tracked by syntaxis.
 The same logic applies to variable unpacking with `*` and `**`.

 ### Control Flow